-No one wants to get a 404 page error after clicking on a link?
+Nobody wants to get a 404-page error after clicking on a link!
 Broken links lead to bad usability.

 Search engines do consider a large number of broken links as a signal of an old site that can influence SEO ranking.

 You also don’t have to scroll through every page on your website and test the links manually.
 There are so many tools and apps to make sure that your site is devoid of broken links as such as:

 It doesn’t matter if you have a well-learned audience.
 They don’t want to be going through some complicated content each time they visit your website and go through your content.

 You wouldn’t want them to lose interest when reading your content and click away simply because it is too difficult to comprehend.

 Always make your content simple and easy to read; this will make the content useful for readers.
 Some experts are of the opinion that Google prefers readability when ranking web pages.

 You can make use of diverse tools to test for your content readability.